HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 ![hover-function-any](../../assets/hover-function-any.png)

 The parameter `url` has been _inferred_ by VSCode to be of type `any`.
 The parameter name and its _type_ are separated by a colon.
-The `any` indicates that the `url` parameter can be any type, e.g. `string`, `number`, `object`, `function` etc. There is no way for VSCode to be more precise.
+The `any` type annotation indicates that the `url` parameter can be any type, e.g. `string`, `number`, `object`, `function` etc. There is no way for VSCode to be more precise.
 We, as a programmer, can surmise that we should pass a `string` to the `requestData()` function, notably a string that specifies the `url` from which to request the data.
 If we pass a `number` or an `object` or anything other than a `string` we would anticipate the function to fail.

 Note also that VSCode has no clue about the type of data (if any) the `requestData()` function is supposed to return.
 That is indicated by the `: void` notation following the closing parenthesis of the parameter list.
 Here, the `void` type is to be understood that it is not expected that the return value of the function will be used by the calling function.
 Of course, the `TODO` comment in the code tells us otherwise.